ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 `(Domain.self () :> int)` returns the id of current domain.

-## Task Distribution using Channels
+## Task Distribution Using Channels

-Now that we have some idea about how channels work, let us consider a more realistic example.
-We will see how to write a generic task distributor that executes tasks on multiple domains.
+Now that we have some idea about how channels work, let's consider a more realistic example by writing a generic task distributor that executes tasks on multiple domains:

 ```ocaml
 module C = Domainslib.Chan